Scenic Rim Walking Trail

 Breathe in the fresh air and discover beautiful Cooktown on foot - The Scenic Rim walk consists of several sections each with unique attractions.

-Captain Cook’s Statue in the Bicentennial Park (opposite the Police Station in Charlotte Street) has been chosen as the starting point, however, the trail may be commenced or completed at any point along the route and may be walked in either direction.
+Captain Cook’s statue in the Bicentennial Park (opposite the Police Station in Charlotte Street) has been chosen as the starting point, however, the trail may be commenced or completed at any point along the route and may be walked in either direction.

 Cooktown’s diverse habitats, each with their own special features and species, provide a rich variety of flora and fauna, all within easy walking distance from the town centre.